abhishek-kumar-code/Redfish_Public/Specification.md

 #### Use of the $filter query parameter<a id="filter-parameter"></a>

 The `$filter parameter` allows a client to request a subset of the resource collection's members based on the `$filter` expression.
-The definition of this query parameter follows the [OData Protocol](#odata-protocol) specification.
+The definition of this query parameter follows the [OData-Protocol](#OData-Protocol) specification.

 The `$filter` query parameter defines a set of properties and literals with an operator.